GarrettTrott/Interactive-form/README.md

 # Interactive Form

-A markup form that validates input feilds in real time using regEx and jQuery.
+A markup form that validates input fields in real time using regEx and jQuery.

 ### Installing